 1. Project start-up costs

 There are times when ramping up a new project requires upfront costs that might exceed a business’ ability to cover with cash flow but will be recouped in 60 or 90 days.
-In that case, a short-term loan might be a better fit.
+In that case, a short-term funding might be a better fit.

 2. Overcoming a short-term seasonal cash flow need